-Except as provided below, Moody Securities, our dealer manager, receives up to the full amount of the sale commissions from the sale of shares of our common stock in the primary offering, all or a portion of which may be reallowed to the participating brokerdealers.
+Except as provided below, Moody Securities, our dealer manager, receives up to the full amount of the sale commissions from the sale of shares of our common stock in the primary offering, all or a portion of which may be reallowed to the participating broker-dealers.
 No sale commissions or dealer manager fees are paid for shares of our common stock sold pursuant to our distribution reinvestment plan.
 We will also reimburse our dealer manager for accountable bona fide due diligence expenses supported by detailed itemized invoices.
 Our advisor receives reimbursement for cumulative organization and offering expenses incurred by our advisor such as legal, accounting, printing and other offering expenses, including marketing, salaries and direct expenses of its employees, employees of its affiliates and others while engaged in registering and marketing the shares of our common stock, which includes development of marketing materials and marketing presentations, planning and participating in due diligence and training and education and generally coordinating the marketing process for us.
-Any such reimbursements will not exceed actual expenses incurred by the advisor and will only be made to the extent that such reimbursements would not cause the cumulative selling commissions, the dealer manager fee and other organization and offering expenses to exceed 15.0% of gross offering proceeds from the sale of shares in the primary offering as of the date of reimbursement.
-Our advisor and its affiliates are responsible for the payment of our cumulative organization and offering expenses to the extent that total organization and offering expenses, including selling commissions, dealer manager fees and accountable due diligence expenses, exceed 15.0% of the aggregate gross offering proceeds from the sale of shares in the primary offering, without recourse against or reimbursement by us.
+Any such reimbursements will not exceed actual expenses incurred by the advisor and will only be made to the extent that such reimbursements would not cause the cumulative selling commissions, the dealer manager fee and other organization and offering expenses to exceed 15.0% of gross offering proceeds as of the date of reimbursement.
+Our advisor and its affiliates are responsible for the payment of our cumulative organization and offering expenses, including selling commissions, dealer manager fees and accountable due diligence expenses, exceed 15.0% of the aggregate gross offering proceeds, without recourse against or reimbursement by us.
 We do not pay referral or similar fees to any accountants, attorneys or other persons in connection with the distribution of the shares of our common stock.